 - 3 tablespoons canola oil

-- 2 - 4 cups turkey or chicken broth if needed for basting
+- 2 cups low sodium turkey or chicken broth plus more if needed for basting

 Instructions